 |Country||June 2020||June 2019||% 19/20|

 |TOTAL (EU + EFTA + UK)||1,131,843||1,491,465||-24.1|

 The only European car market with sales growth in June 2020 was France (+1.2%) taking it ahead of Germany.
 Government incentives in France boosted the market while the expectation that the German government would announce incentives encouraged buyers to postpone purchases.
 The German government’s announcement to only encourage low emission vehicle sales will have a limited effect on total car sales but at least removed uncertainty from the market.

 Largest New Car Markets in Europe in 2020 (Half Yar)

 New car sales in all European countries were lower during the first six months of 2020 compared to the first half of 2019.
-Finland and Norway were the top performing markets and the only two countries were sales were down by less than a quarter.
+Finland and Norway were the top-performing markets and the only two countries where sales were down by less than a quarter.
 Croatia and Spain were the worst-performing markets with the new car market half the size from a year ago.